Early Math Skills: A Parent's Guide to Ages 3-7

 • Math fact flash cards

-Spotting math challenges early can help build your child's confidence and support their academic progress.
+Spotting math challenges early can help save your child's confidence and support their academic progress.

 Signs of Math Difficulties

-Research estimates that around 5–7% of elementary school children are affected by dyscalculia [6].
+Around 5–7% of elementary students are affected by dyscalculia [6].
 Often compared to dyslexia, this condition specifically impacts a child's ability to process numbers.
 If you notice several of these signs lasting for months, it’s a good idea to discuss your concerns with their teacher.

 Improving Math Confidence